 Dark Marks or Strange Smells

 Dark marks on or around your boiler could be a sign that your boiler’s burning function is faulty.
 These marks could be caused by broken seals or blockage, limiting the amount of air getting to the flame.
 If ignored, these marks can lead to a strange smell and can cause carbon monoxide leakage.
 Of course, failing to fix this fault can also lead to the breakdown of your boiler.

 Various causes can create your boiler to make unusual noises: air in the system; a faulty pump; low water pressure; rust or sludge; or a build-up of limescale – as most of the water in Southern England is hard water that comes from underground chalk aquifers.
 Any obstruction in your boiler can be investigated and flushed out by an engineer.

 Kentish Plumbers knows that plumbing emergencies are stressful events.
 So, we do not charge extra for emergency call-outs.

 If your boiler is exhibiting any faults, get in touch with us immediately.
-If you are thinking of getting a new boiler, we can provide a free quote.
+If you are thinking of getting a new boiler installation, we can provide a free quote.
 We are a highly skilled team of plumbing and heating engineers, offering no-nonsense, jargon-free service to homeowners in Tunbridge Wells & Surrounding areas.